Jesus Christ is Risen.

 - By text.
 Text GIVE to 70040 to donate £5

-Tomorrow the Eucharist for Sunday will be available at 11am online. http://www.scotland.anglican.org/broadcast-sunday-worship/ Alternatively, you can access it by going straight onto the Scottish Episcopal Church website.
+Today the Eucharist for Sunday will be available at 11am online as it has been in recent weeks.
+You can access it on this link at that time. http://www.scotland.anglican.org/broadcast-sunday-worship/ Alternatively, you can access it by going straight onto the Scottish Episcopal Church website.

 My love and prayers to you all as always